 The principal activity of the ICAV is to carry on the business of an investment company in accordance with the investment objective set out in the relevant Supplement at the time of creation of the relevant sub-funds.
-The Fund achieved a negative return during the year, however the Directors remain optimistic about the ICAV's long-term prospects.
+It was a tumultuous year for the world with the COVID-19 pandemic and it resulted in a large demand losses in the market especially in crude oil, gasoil and gasoline, however, the Fund achieved a positive return during the year as the Fund was positioned for a rapid drop in the oil price.
 See further details on the Investment Manager's report on page 9.